NatLibFi/Skosmos-widget-message/README.md

                     ] .
 </code></pre>

-Each propertyValue is identified by its schema:propertyID.
+Each propertyValue is identified by its `schema:propertyID`.
 It is up to the parameter plugin to interpret these name-value pairs.
-The requirement for each parameter plugin is to be installed under plugins/ in a directory named after the string passed in skosmos:usePlugin, e.g. Skosmos-home/plugins/awesome-message-widget/ as documented in https://github.com/NatLibFi/Skosmos/wiki/Plugins .
+The requirement for each parameter plugin is to be installed under `plugins/` in a directory named after the string passed in `skosmos:usePlugin`, e.g. `Skosmos-home/plugins/awesome-message-widget/` as documented in https://github.com/NatLibFi/Skosmos/wiki/Plugins .
 The parameters are passed to javascript as:

 <pre><code>
 var pluginParameters = {